Gas Safety Certificate For Landlords

 What will happen if I don’t have a Gas Safety Certificate?

-As mentioned, the Gas Safety Check is a legal requirement, so failing to provide a tenant with a “safe” property can lead to prosecution in the form of imprisonment.
+As mentioned, the Gas Safety Inspection is a legal requirement, so failing to conduct one could mean you’re providing potentially dangerous living conditions, which can lead to financial penalties and even imprisonment.

 More information